Travel guide

 Backpacker using an eSIM for Vietnam with views of Ha Long Bay

-The most common itinerary covers the country from north to south (or vice versa): Hanoi, Ha Long Bay, Hoi An and Da Nang in the center, and Ho Chi Minh with the Mekong Delta in the south.
-With an eSIM, you stay connected throughout the journey, even on overnight trains and long-distance buses.
+The most common itinerary covers the country from north to south (or vice versa): Hanoi and Ha Long Bay in the north, Hoi An and Da Nang in the center, and Ho Chi Minh with the Mekong Delta in the south.
+With an eSIM, you maintain connectivity throughout the journey, even on night trains and long-distance buses that connect these stops.

-Traveler's tip: In Vietnam, you'll use Grab (the Asian equivalent of Uber) a lot to get around and order food.
-It needs active data to work, so having stable internet on your phone saves you from haggling and waiting.
+Traveler's tip: In Vietnam, you'll use Grab a lot (the Asian equivalent of Uber, also for ordering food) to get around.
+It needs active data to function, so having stable internet on your mobile saves you from haggling with taxi drivers and unnecessary waits on the street.

-On long train or bus journeys, having data saves you from boredom and keeps you oriented: you can follow the route on the map, notify your accommodation of your arrival time, and download tickets or passes on the go.
-Mobile coverage generally follows the coastline quite well, so you'll be connected for most of the trip.
+On long train or bus journeys, having data saves you from boredom and keeps you located: you can follow the route on the map, notify your accommodation of your actual arrival time (delays are frequent), and download tickets or vouchers on the go.
+Mobile coverage follows the coastline quite well, so most of the trip you'll be connected without problems.

 How to activate your eSIM step by step

-The convenient way is to install the eSIM with Wi-Fi at home and activate data upon landing in Vietnam.
-This way, you arrive connected without depending on airport Wi-Fi.
+The convenient way is to install the eSIM with Wi-Fi at home and activate the data upon landing in Vietnam.
+This way, you arrive connected without depending on airport Wi-Fi, which in Noi Bai and Tan Son Nhat can be slow during peak hours.

-1. Purchase the eSIM for Vietnam and receive the QR code instantly via email.
+1. Buy the eSIM for Vietnam and receive the QR code instantly via email.

 2. With Wi-Fi, go to Settings > Mobile Data > Add eSIM and scan the QR.

-3. Label the eSIM ("Vietnam") so as not to confuse it with your main line.
+3. Label the eSIM ("Vietnam") so you don't confuse it with your Spanish line.

-4. Upon landing, activate the eSIM data and deactivate roaming for your main line.
+4. Upon landing, activate the eSIM data and deactivate roaming for your usual line, so you aren't accidentally charged.

-5. Check the connection; if anything fails, review the installation guide.
+5. Check the connection; if something goes wrong, review the step-by-step installation guide.

-If it's your first eSIM, the step-by-step guide on how to install an eSIM will clarify it in minutes.
+If this is your first eSIM and you want to overcome any hesitation before leaving, the step-by-step guide on how to install an eSIM will clarify it in minutes.
+A useful trick: if you've never used an eSIM, calmly test the installation process before your trip, for example with an eSIM for Spain on a random weekend, so that on the day of your flight to Hanoi you know exactly what to do.
 Our eSIM for Vietnam includes 24/7 Spanish support in case any questions arise during your trip.

 Frequently asked questions